 Digital Champions to the rescue

-One Digital is a project funded by Big Lottery to deliver better digital skills throughout the UK, by providing support to a network of Digital Champions, individuals committed to sharing their knowledge with the less technologically proficient.
+One Digital is a project funded by the National Lottery Community Fund to deliver better digital skills throughout the UK, by providing support to a network of Digital Champions, individuals committed to sharing their knowledge with the less technologically proficient.

 Gavin is one such Digital Champion.
 Every Thursday you'll find him at Arch Café, a friendly eatery serving homemade meals and cakes, located in the Bradbury Centre in the city centre.
 Here, Gavin leads Digital Drop Ins offering advice, as well as tea, coffee and a WiFi connection.